-Patients and Methods : An individual patient data meta-analysis (IPDMA) was conducted, collecting therapeutic drug monitoring data from eight published studies.
-A popPK model was developed, and covariates with clinical relevance were identified.
-Multiple imputation was used to handle missing data.
-Monte Carlo simulations were conducted to identify dosing regimens
+Patients and Methods An individual patient data meta-analysis was conducted, collecting therapeutic drug monitoring data from eight published studies.
+A popPK model was developed. , in whichmultiple imputation was used to handle missing covariate data.
+Monte Carlo simulations were conducted to identify the probability of attaining PKPD target in the population under various dosing regimens, with 90% considered to be clinically acceptable.
+Covariates with an impact on achiving such target in the population were considered to be clinically relevant.

-evaluate various dosing regimens.

-Results: Data from 177 critically ill patients were included in the analysis.
-The final popPK model was a two-compartment model with linear elimination, in which continuous renal replacement therapy status, estimated glomerular filtration rate , and body weight were the three significan covariates retained.
-Simulations demonstrated that the estimated glomerular filtration rate was a clinically-irrelevant covariate.
+Results Data from 177 critically ill patients were included in the analysis.
+The final popPK model was a two-compartment model with linear elimination, with continuous renal replacement therapy status, estimated glomerular filtration rate , and body weight as statistically significant covariates.
+In the studied range, estimated glomerular filtration rate had a clinically irrelevant impact on target attainment.
 An optimised dosing regimen stratified based on continuous renal replacement therapy status and body weight was proposed.

-Conclusion : This IPDMA study developed a popPK model of fluconazole in critically ill patients and proposed an optimised dosing regimen, which makes therapeutic drug monitoring (TDM) unnecessary.
-A prospective clinical trial with more intensive data collection should be conducted.
+Conclusion We have developed a convenient fluconazole dosing regimen that helps achieve a population-wide PKPD target attainment in critically ill patients.

+Keywords:

+Fluconazole

+Population pharmacokinetics

+Monte Carlo simulation

+Critically ill patients

+Covariate missingness

+Multiple imputation

 Introduction